swift-cloud/Vercel/README.md

 ### Data Fetching

-You can use any popular library to fetch data such as Alamofire of async-http-client but we also provide a convenient `fetch()` method directly in this package:
+You can use any popular library to fetch data such as Alamofire or async-http-client but we also provide a convenient `fetch()` method directly in this package:

 ```swift
 let obj = try await fetch("https://httpbin.org/json").json()